scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

 A large number of solved examples are indeed quite simple but there are several that are fairly involved.
-These textbooks are highlighted in the editor's pick section.
+Some of the nicer textbooks are highlighted in the editor's pick section.

 The Python textbook companion effort of FOSSEE has not been formally announced and advertised in the wider SciPy community.
 Once announced, the plan is to